RyanCCJ/sRNAanalyst/README.md

 # perform downstream analysis and generate various analysis graphics
 sh 22G_analyze.sh
 ```
-**Note:** The examples in this project require approximately **530GB** of disk space.
+**Note 1:** The examples in this project require approximately **530GB** of disk space.
 Please ensure you have sufficient space for operations.
 Alternatively, you can download only the source code and configuration files, then refer to the relevant [doc]() for manual setup.

+**Note 2:** It is recommended to independently compose a suitable workflow for applying preprocessing tool and to use or import the analysis tool accordingly.
+The two main programs are located in the `src/` directory, namely `srna_preprocess.py` and `srna_analysis.py`.
+The analysis tool will additionally require two additional modules: `utility.py` and `computation.py`.
+For detailed usage instructions, please refer to the [doc]().

 ## Web Tool: